-We also collect, hold, use and disclose personal information for related purposes that you would reasonably expect including our administrative and accounting functions, marketing and promotions, feedback, newsletter communications, statistical collection and website analysis.
+We use personal information for the primary purpose for which it is collected.
+We may also collect, hold, use and disclose personal information for related purposes that you would reasonably expect including our administrative and accounting functions, marketing and promotions, feedback, newsletter communications, statistical collection and website analysis.

 Your personal information is treated by us as strictly private and confidential, and will not be disclosed by us unless:

 - the disclosure is required in the course of providing legal services to you (e.g. engaging a barrister or external consultant on your behalf);